Last Updated on September 27, 2022 by Andrew Shih

 #3: Decide if you are hiring a local freelancer or offshore

-When you hire a seller, you should have your target audience in mind and not just trying to reduce the cost.
-If a local sell can write a more compelling content that resonates with your audience and generate more sales, it will be worthwhile to pay a little extra and hire local sellers.
+When you hire a seller, you should have your target audience in mind and not just try to reduce the cost.
+If a local sell can write more compelling content that resonates with your audience and generate more sales, it will be worthwhile to pay a little extra and hire local sellers.
 You want to avoid an awkward writing style or accent that may turn away your visitor or listeners.
 This is not to say that the foreign seller can’t do the job, but you should be mindful of your audience.

 #4: Research how much your job cost

 Compared to other freelance platforms, Fiverr makes it easy to find out how much it will cost to complete your job.
 Each gig will define what the seller will do and for a fixed price.
 After looking at a few gigs from various sellers, you should have a good idea of how the workload is measured and the reasonable cost to get the job done.

 Even though you can set your budget as low as $5 dollars and ask for bids in your job request, fewer sellers will apply to your job.
 It will reduce your chance of hiring good sellers if it typically costs much higher to get the job done.
 The budget should be realistic so that your job request will attract a few experienced sellers and local sellers.
 If your job request isn’t attracting at least a few level 1 and level 2 sellers, you should review your job post and budget.

 If a seller is eager to work with you with your job request, the seller may lower his or her price to compete with other sellers.
 The gig price is not carved in stone, and it can be negotiated.
 It is possible to negotiate a price lower than the defined gig price set by the seller, and the seller can send you a custom offer.
 However, you should have justifications and done your pricing research.
 For example, if you are making a bulk order or are flexible with time.
 Remember that 20% of the seller’s earning goes to Fiverr.

 #7: Use coupon code for the first-time joiner and pro service